pyinstaller/pyinstaller-hooks-contrib/README.md

 #### Run the test on CI/CD

+<details><summary>CI/CD now triggers itself when you open a pull request.
+These instructions for triggering jobs manually are obsolete except in rare cases.</summary>

 To test hooks on all platforms we use Github's continuous integration (CI/CD).
 Our CI/CD is a bit unusual in that it's triggered manually and takes arguments which limit which tests are run.